EzmaMeow/RPGMakerSniplets/README.md

   I try not to depend too heavily on load order.
 Usally what is importatint is when functinality get alias or overriden so usally the order follows below:

-    -Base classes Override or Overhaul
+  - Base classes Override or Overhaul

-    -Base classes Extensions
+  - Base classes Extensions

-    -Other classes
+  - Other classes

-    -Other classes Override or Overhaul
+  - Other classes Override or Overhaul

-    -other classes Extensions
+  - Other classes Extensions

-    -Injections
+  - Injections

-    -Configs
+  - Configs

   Some scripts are features containing other classes, Extensions, or Injections in a single file.
 They should be treated as other classes or get added somewhere between that and configs as long as they do not have Overhaul in their name (else they should load first).